matthieuSolente/gangaSwapImage/index.md

 ## Ganga Swap Image

 I'm sharing here a piece of code that will be useful for all those who do image swapping on email (desktop image / mobile image).
 The **hybrid email template** already allows you to have an email body that fits on email clients that don't accept media queries.
 The columns are placed one below the other, and the display is that of a mobile phone.
 This is the **advantage over a responsive version** which will always display a desktop version on these mobiles (ganga, yahoo).
 However, there is still one problem to solve, the impossibility of displaying a mobile image on these recalcitrant clients.
-Ganga and yahoo always displayed the desktop image.
+Ganga and yahoo always displayed the desktop image.<br/>
 Thanks to Mark Robbins genius (see [here](https://github.com/hteumeuleu/email-bugs/issues/95), I finally managed to create an image swap that works, so that all mobile mail clients where media queries are not accepted will now display the mobile image !! .
 This code can certainly be simplified, optimized, : out of more than 80 mailboxes (according to testi@) only two are still problematic : **Zimbra**, which doesn't display any image at all (neither desktop nor mobile) and **wall! mail** which still displays the mobile version in desktop...